 If you’re the kind of person that finds it hard to forgive, aren’t ready to forgive someone that springs to mind, or feel that forgiveness requires more effort, don’t stress about this step.
 This is your time, remember.
 Maybe start small with forgiving the weather for raining on you or something else relatively superficial.

 I finish by doing some deep breathing.
-But with each out breath I imagine following the breath into the room, then the building, then the neighborhood, the city, country, world, and beyond – if my imagination is up to it today.
+This time, with each exhale I imagine following the breath into the room, then the building, then the neighborhood, the city, country, world, and beyond.

-If not, just a few meters usually does the trick of getting me out of my head, thoughts, and worries.
+If my imagination is struggling to visualise all of that on a particular day, just a few meters usually does the trick of getting me out of my head, thoughts, and worries.

 Here are some ideas that readers have suggested.
 Feel free to add your own in the comments below.